StephenJD/lighting_up_your_life/content/en/Teaching/Leadership/Developing Leadership Teams.md

 ---
+title: Developing Leadership Teams
 type: document
 translationKey: Developing Leadership Teams
-title: Developing Leadership Teams
+geometry: margin=2cm
+geometry: a4paper
 ---
-# Developing Leadership Teams

 This teaching relates specifically to developing leadership teams, and assumes that the leaders have embraced the principles set out in